xleon/xleon.github.io/_posts/2017-02-09-localize-your-apps-the-cross-platform-way.md

 public string this[string key] => key.Translate();
 {% endhighlight %}

-__Can I bind Android xml views or iOS xib/storyboard views without Mvvm?__
+__Can I auto bind Android xml views or iOS xib/storyboard views without Mvvm or manual setup?__

 You will.
 This is in the works at the moment.